Prosecutor of the Year

 Washington, DC 20005

-Deadline for receipt: October 20, 2017.
+Deadline for receipt: To be determined.
 Winners will be notified by mid-fall.

 Winners are chosen by the Coalition’s Public Information Committee (PIC), a volunteer leadership committee of Coalition board members and other senior fraud fighters.
 Insurer, consumer advocates, insurance departments and other organizations sit on the committee ― it’s a broad cross section of informed opinions.